Personalized-SmartEd/.github/profile/README.md

 # Personalized SmartEd

 ## Routine :
-1. DEvelopment period : 28jan to 6feb
+1. Development period : 28jan to 6feb
 2. Proof Of Concept : 6feb to 12feb

 <!--